 Housing costs in Waimanalo are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Hawaii.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Waimanalo is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Waimanalo is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Waimanalo is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Waimanalo who work in office and administrative support (16.35%), maintenance occupations (11.89%), and sales jobs (9.57%).

-One of the nice things about Waimanalo is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Waimanalo is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-In terms of college education, Waimanalo is nearly on par with the US average for all cities of 21.84%: 17.61% of adults 25 and older in Waimanalo have a bachelor's degree or advanced degree.
+The percentage of adults in Waimanalo who are college-educated is close to the national average for all communities of 21.84%: 17.61% of the adults in Waimanalo have a bachelor's degree or advanced degree.

 The per capita income in Waimanalo in 2010 was $24,214, which is lower middle income relative to Hawaii, and middle income relative to the rest of the US.
 This equates to an annual income of $96,856 for a family of four.
 However, Waimanalo contains both very wealthy and poor people as well.